 The sponsor uses their network and industry knowledge to source a target for acquisition:

-The company uses proceeds, raises debt and issues equity to fund acquisition of a selected target:
+The company uses proceeds, and can use debt and further equity issuance to fund acquisition of a selected target:

 The company 'de-SPACs' and becomes a normal operating company.